KhronosGroup/libclcxx/README.md

 SPDX-License-Identifier: Apache-2.0
 -->

-This repository is now to contain WIP libraries for C++ for OpenCL Kernel Language published in releases of [OpenCL-Docs](https://github.com/KhronosGroup/OpenCL-Docs/releases/tag/cxxforopencl-v1.0-r2).
+This repository contains libraries for C++ for OpenCL Kernel Language published in releases of [OpenCL-Docs](https://github.com/KhronosGroup/OpenCL-Docs/releases/tag/cxxforopencl-v1.0-r2).

 This repository makes use of functionality from the [llvm-project](https://github.com/llvm/llvm-project) i.e. clang and libcxx.

+Currently libraries available:
+- type traits
+- placement new/delete

 ### Getting the source code and building libclcxx